 To start a Live Scan Fingerprinting Business, you will need basic training.
 There are some courses available that provide instruction in the necessary software and hardware needed to be a live scan service provider.
 This will ensure you provide your clients with the highest quality service possible.

 Once you have obtained your training and set up your live scanning services, you can begin offering various popular services to your clients.
-These services include notary services, fingerprinting for FINRA applications, background checks, and fingerprint archiving.
-Live Scan technology is also useful for setting up digital time clocks for employees or contractors.
+These include notary services, fingerprinting for FINRA applications, background checks, and fingerprint archiving.
+Live Scan technology is also helpful in setting up digital time clocks for employees or contractors.

 Live Scan technology is far more accurate than traditional rolled ink fingerprinting methods.
 It also requires less time to capture fingerprints due to its digital nature.
-This makes it a much more efficient option for businesses with large numbers of employees who need to be screened quickly and reliably.
+This makes it a much more efficient option for businesses with many employees who need to be screened quickly and reliably.

 By investing in Live Scan Fingerprint technology, your business can benefit from its accuracy, efficiency, and safe time and resources on screening processes.
 With careful planning and implementation of Live Scan technology, businesses of all sizes can enjoy increased productivity levels while staying compliant with applicable laws and regulations.